dwyl/PWA-Liveview/README.md

 }
 ```

-❗️ It is important not to split the "sw.js" file because `Vite` produces a fingerprint from the splitted files.
-However, Phoenix serves them and can't know the name in advance.
+❗️ It is important _not to split_ the "sw.js" file because `Vite` produces a fingerprint from the splitted files.
+However, Phoenix serves hardcoded nmes and can't know the name in advance.

 ```js
 workbox: {